1,400+ accredited investors · $25K minimums · No annual management fee

 Nothing in these disclosures is intended to waive any rights or remedies that cannot be waived under applicable federal or state securities laws.

-CapitalPad primarily reviews sponsor-led acquisitions of established, profitable lower middle market companies in the United States and Canada.
-Target transactions typically fall between $5M and $30M of enterprise value, with underlying companies generally generating $1M to $7M of EBITDA.
+CapitalPad primarily reviews independent sponsor acquisitions of established, profitable lower middle market companies in the United States and Canada.
+Target transactions typically fall between $5M and $30M of enterprise value, with underlying companies generating $1M to $7M of EBITDA.

-We generally prefer mature operating businesses with proven business models, durable demand, healthy margins, and practical value-creation opportunities.
+We prefer mature operating businesses with proven business models, durable demand, healthy margins, and practical value-creation opportunities, screened for lower exposure to AI-driven disruption.
 Many fit within the broader generational ownership transition, where founder- or family-owned companies are moving to new operators.

-CapitalPad does not focus on startups, turnarounds, distressed assets, or growth-stage companies pursuing unproven models.
+CapitalPad does not invest in startups, turnarounds, distressed assets, or growth-stage companies pursuing unproven models.

 CapitalPad typically participates with $1M to $2.5M of equity in qualified transactions through a single CapitalPad investment vehicle.